viperproject/rust-life/rust-life-assistant/README.md

   previous execution.
 This is a simple implementation insufficiency that could be resolved by a simple clean-up step.
 - In some cases the parsing of source lines to get local variable's names will fail and include something that is not the name of a local variable.
 - Right now, there is not an official option to deactivate source code highlighting.
 Once it was triggered, one line will always stay highlighted.
-It can be deactivated by first closing the visualization that created it, then switching to a different tab (rendering the affected one invisible) and then switching back to it.
+It can be deactivated by first closing the visualization that created it, then switching to a different tab (rendering the affected one invisible) and then switching back.
 - Rust Life contains hardcoded paths to files, that probably prevent it from ruing on different platforms then GNU/Linux.
 Mitigating this would probably be doable, but might take some time.
 - Some of the security guidelines for extensions, esp. for WebViews are currently violated.
 This should be fixed before using this extension in production, esp. if it will eventually include using online content in the future.
-- There probably are quite some more issues in the code.
+- There probably are quite some more issues that we did not note yet or we forgot to include here.

 Note: This list only provides issues specific to the implementation of Rust Life Assistant, some issues that mostly affect Rust Life are given in the thesis.